okx/okexchain-docs/quick-start/build-on-okbc/deploy-your-own-okbc-localnet.md

-# Deploy Your Own OKBC Testnet
+# Deploy Your Own OKBC Localnet

 This document describes 2 ways to setup a network of `okbc` nodes, each serving a different usecase: